 When the days get shorter and the nights get longer winter has come to stay.
-A person’s first instinct is to go straight into winter hibernation mode and start of a string of bad habits that can radically affect the way we sleep at night.
+A person’s first instinct is to go straight into winter hibernation mode and start a string of bad habits that can radically affect the way we sleep at night.
 At The Bed Centre we understand the dos and don’ts for having healthier sleep cycles and the ways to prevent seasonal winter depression from creeping into your life.

 How to Sleep Better this Winter: 4 Tips – 2019